bono13/shop-tmg-REST/README.md

 ## Initial Setup

-- Open your preferred REST Client Application in this case we'll be using Insomnia
+- Open your preferred REST Client in this case we'll be using [Insomnia](https://insomnia.rest/)

 - All **POST, GET, PATCH , DELETE** requests must be sent to the following domain:
 - https://tmg-rest-api.herokuapp.com

+- **Note**: The Insomnia *_.url* environment workspace variable shown in the screenshots is set to "https://tmg-rest-api.herokuapp.com"

 ##  How to use